Excavata: Ancyromonads

 Ancyromonads are small free-living cells with a narrow longitudinal groove down one side of the cell.
 The ancyromonad groove is not used for "suspension feeding", unlike in "typical excavates" (e.g. malawimonads, jakobids, Trimastix, Carpediemonas, Kiperferlia, etc).
 Ancyromonads instead capture prokaryotes attached to surfaces.
 The phylogenetic placement of ancyromonads is poorly understood (in 2020), however some phylogenetic analyses place them as close relatives of malawimonads.
-Consequently, it is possible that ancyromonads are relevant for understand the evolution of 'true' excavates.

-Cladograms

-This proposed cladogram for the positioning of the Excavata, with the Eukaryote root in the excavates, mainly follows Cavalier-Smith.